sspencer/mock/README.md

 `make build` always writes the `mock` binary into `GOBIN`, or `GOPATH/bin` when `GOBIN` is not set. `make` / `make all` does the same after tests pass, even if Make thinks the sources are unchanged.
+The binary reports `git describe` via `-version` when built this way.

 After building: